 TSTC is required to make a good faith effort to utilize HUBs in Contracts in accordance with goals specified in the 2009 State of Texas Historically Underutilized Business Disparity Study.
-These goals can be achieved through contracting directly with HUBs or indirectly through subcontracting opportunities in accordance with Texas Government Code, Chapter 2161, Subchapter F and Texas Administrative Code, Title 34 Part 1, Chapter 20, Subchapter B.
+These goals can be achieved through contracting directly with HUBs or indirectly through subcontracting opportunities in accordance with Texas Government Code, Chapter 2161, Subchapter F and Texas Administrative Code, Title 34 Part 1, Chapter 20, Subchapter D, Division 1.

-If TSTC is considering entering into a Contract with an expected value of \$100,000 or more over the life of the Contract (including any renewals), before preparing the Solicitation, TSTC must determine whether subcontracting opportunities are probable under the Contract (see: Texas Administrative Code, Title 34 Part 1, Chapter 20, Subchapter B, Rule § 20.14 (a)).
+If TSTC is considering entering into a contract with an expected value of \$100,000 or more over the life of the contract (including any renewals), before preparing the solicitation, TSTC must determine whether subcontracting opportunities are probable under the contract.

-For all Solicitations and Contracts with an estimated value greater than \$100,000, in which TSTC has determined that there are subcontracting opportunities, HUB subcontracting forms must be submitted or the Response will be considered non-Responsive as addressed in Texas Administrative Code, Title 34 Part 1, Chapter 20, Subchapter B, Rule § 20.14 (b).
+For all solicitations and contracts with an estimated value greater than \$100,000, in which TSTC has determined that there are subcontracting opportunities, HUB subcontracting forms must be submitted or the response will be considered non-responsive.